Teen walks out of jail after crash that killed 2 students

 Our cameras were there when Jaggar Clayton Smith was released from custody after being charged with two counts of intoxication manslaughter.

 Just before 12:30 a.m.
-Wednesday, Deputies say Salma Gomez and Chloe Robison, both 16, were passengers in Smith's 2008 Nissan Altima when Smith was speeding southbound in the 18300 block of Timber Forest.
+Wednesday, deputies say Salma Gomez and Chloe Robison, both 16, were passengers in Smith's 2008 Nissan Altima when Smith was speeding southbound in the 18300 block of Timber Forest.

 Smith lost control and slammed into trees in the median, splitting the vehicle in half.